emmajanedrews/base-template/_posts/2017-03-31-a-different-mortgage-option-for-california-veterans.md

 date: 2017-03-31 00:00:00
 tags:
   - Home Buyer Tips
-excerpt: "If you're a veteran of the armed services and you're looking to buy a home, you may have already heard of federal loans designed for you.
-What you might not know is that here in California, there's an option for this loan that we can help you get with some added benefits.
-With Cal Vet, you won't have to worry about a third party buying the debt or getting it serviced out of state like you might with federal loans.
-For more information, watch my latest video."
+excerpt: "You've probably heard of VA loans for veterans looking to buy a home, but we can actually help you get an even better product through the California Veterans Administration."
 enclosure: 'https://s3.amazonaws.com/vyralmarketing/Dave+Silva/Roseville+Real+Estate+A+different+mortgage+option+for+CA+vets.mp4'
 pullquote: "When my dad became disabled, they actually continued to make the payments on my folks' property."
 enclosure_type: video/mp4